The Top Cholesterol Facts

 Since you will see the word “cholesterol” on just about every food package you buy, it’s important to know what it is, what it does, and how much is safe.
+Below are the important cholesterol facts you need to know.

-What cholesterol is.
 Cholesterol is not a fat.
 Biochemically it’s called a “sterol.”
 It contains no calories, so the body cannot derive any energy from it.
 Cholesterol forms an integral part of the cell membranes throughout your body, sort of like the mortar that holds the brick wall together.
 It is particularly important in the cellular structure of the brain and central nervous system, and is an important component of the myelin sheath that provides insulation to the nerves.
 The body uses cholesterol to make bile acids, which are necessary for proper food digestion.
 It’s also a vital part of adrenal and sex hormones (estrogen, progesterone, testosterone), and it helps the body manufacture vitamin D.

 Only the cell membranes of animal tissue contain cholesterol.
 Cell membranes of plants are composed of fiber, not cholesterol.
 When you see “no cholesterol” on a package of fruit, vegetables, grains, or even vegetable oil, don’t believe that the manufacturer has done you a favor by removing the cholesterol.
 There was no cholesterol in these foods to begin with.
 While cholesterol is essential to life, the body makes all the cholesterol it needs.
 You can live quite well, even better, with eating little or no cholesterol.